 Quality legal education is expensive, and the Law School draws on the University, alumni, and friends to keep annual tuition well below the per student cost of education.
 Through a combination of loan, grant, and postgraduate assistance programs, the School seeks to reduce further the burden of education costs on those students demonstrating financial need.
-Approximately three-quarters of the student body now receives some form of financial assistance, and the average financial aid award places the student's net cost below that of other schools with comparable tuition.
-Postgraduate assistance through the Career Options Assistance Program and postgraduate fellowships extend the Law School's commitment to the financial aid of its students.
+Approximately three-quarters of the student body now receives some form of financial assistance.
+Extensive assistance to meet the cost of loan repayment for graduates is provided through the Career Options Assistance Program.
+Yale Law School is also an approved program for educational benefits from the Veterans Administration.